isc-projects/stork/doc/user/overview.rst

 user with the minimum required permissions and no one else should have access to the database.
 The database should be regularly backed up.
 See the :ref:`securing-the-database-connection` for more details.

+The Stork agent resides on the same machine as the Kea and BIND 9 daemons and it is permitted to access their configuration files, logs, and use their APIs.
+Additionally, it can list the processes running on the machine and read their details.
+Therefore, it is recommended to run the Stork agent as a dedicated user with the minimum required permissions.
 The Stork server communicates with the Stork agents over the GRPC protocol (connection no. 5 on the diagram).
 The Stork has a built-in solution for securing the communication on this channel using the Transport Layer Security (TLS) protocol.
 It is a mutual TLS authentication that ensures that the server and the agent are who they claim to be.